 Before you sign anything, ask the person building your site:

 A small site typically takes four to six weeks from brief to launch.
 Larger or more complex builds run eight to twelve weeks.
-The single biggest factor is how quickly content and feedback come in.
+The biggest single factor is how quickly content and feedback come in.

 MARS is a digital marketing consultancy based in Eastbourne, East Sussex.
 I work with a small number of clients at a time, which means every project gets my full attention.
-If you're thinking about a new website or want to know what your current one is missing, the free SEO audit is the place to start.
+If you are thinking about a new website or want to know what your current one is missing, the free SEO audit is the place to start.

 Free